11 Benefits Of Using Digital Signage For Corporate Communication

 Psychologists believe that the more times a person sees and pays attention to a message, the more memorable it will be.
 However, there is a big difference between seeing something and paying attention to it.

-When a message is static (e.g. a printed sign) people may read and pay attention to it the first time they see it, but will are likely to ignore it afterwards because their brain has subliminally categorised it as not being immediately important.
-They will see it without noticing it.
+When a message is static (e.g. a printed sign) people may read and pay attention to it the first time they see it.
+However, they’re likely to ignore it afterwards because their brain has subliminally categorised it as not being immediately important.
+They will see it but not pay attention it.

 Because humans are visually attracted to movement they are much more likely to pay attention to moving pictures on a screen, and to take notice of any messages on it.